-Technical requirements to be used within 3.8-4.2 GHz and 6-8.5 GHz for vehicular access systems using trigger-before-transmit are defined in the following Table 3.
+Technical requirements to be used within 3.8-4.2 GHz and 6-8.5 GHz for vehicular access systems using trigger-before-transmit are defined in Table 3.
+The technical requirements applicable to ultra-wideband emissions below 3.8 GHz, within 4.2-6 GHz and above 8.5 GHz are defined in A.1.2.1, Table 2.